 Pepe’s is a wonderful restaurant with unique dishes that it is always a treat if we decide to have dinner there.
 They have affordable steaks and a lot of other lovely meals like baby back ribs, that barracuda with sauce, pastas, and salads.
 They serve lunch and dinner at the 2nd Floor of the Azotea Bldg., Lacson St., Mandalagan.
 They closed their Sorrento branch already.

 3. Kristin’s Steakhouse

 Kristin’s Steakhouse had been around since we were kids but I think that we have have now is no longer owned by the original management.
 Although this is a steakhouse, we usually order their sizzling boneless chicken or their misono meals because these are so good.
-They have branches at Goldenfield Commercial Complex (beside Kundutel) and a much bigger one at 20th-Lacson Sts.
+Their branch is at Goldenfield Commercial Complex (beside Kundutel).

 Bacolod All-Time Favorite Restaurants